BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 Enter the New World Door once you beat him.

 Welcome to the Triskeline Toybox.
 Jump across the pink balls to the next area.

+!img("toybox.png")

 Head up three sets of stairs from here to find:

 **ZCell 34: Triskeline Toybox**

 !img("zcell_34.jpg")

-You can actually open the two chests to the left to get 3 *EV Boosters* and an *Ability Capsule*.
+You can actually open the two pink-and-blue chests to the left to get 3 *EV Boosters* and an *Ability Capsule*.
 Head up another set of stairs to open 2 more chests, containing a *Jolly Mint* and a *Timid Mint*.
 Down and right from here you can open 2 more chests to get a *PP All* and the *Mewnium-Z*.
 To the right:

 **ZCell 35: Triskeline Toybox**